Understanding the Hive Data Model¶

 DESCRIBE FORMATTED tmp_stats;

-As part of setting up an account, you can set a default location in your Cloud storage, with the credentials needed to access (read/write/list) this location.
-QDS creates regular tables in a subdirectory of this location.
-(Other subdirectories under the same folder are used to store logs and results).
-Locations for external tables can specify credentials as part of the location URL.
-However, this is only required if external table locations are not accessible using the storage credentials specified in the account.
+As part of setting up an account, you can set a default location in your Cloud storage, with the credentials needed to access this location (read/write/list).
+This location is used to store logs and results, and by default, QDS creates regular tables in a subdirectory of this same location, so you don’t need to supply the credentials again to get access to the tables.
+If you choose to create external tables in a location that is not accessible via the account’s storage credentials, you can specify the credentials as part of the location URL.

-To help you get started, for each account, Qubole creates some read-only tables, by default.
-These tables are backed by a public requester-pays bucket in AWS.
+To help you get started, QDS creates some read-only tables for each account.
+These tables are backed by a public requester-pays bucket on AWS and similar object storage on Azure and Oracle OCI.
 The tables are as follows:

 Large data sets are typically divided into directories.
 Directories map to partitions in Hive.
-Currently, partitions in Hive must be populated manually using the following command (picking up from the previous create external table example):
+Currently, partitions in Hive must be populated manually by means of a command such as the following (which uses the table from the example under External Tables):

 ALTER TABLE miniwikistats RECOVER PARTITIONS;

-queried through the table miniwikistats via the Analyze page.
+queried through the miniwikistats table via the Analyze page in the QDS UI. (

 SHOW PARTITIONS miniwikistats;